vacp2p/rfc/content/docs/rfcs/31/README.md

 However, the usage of these keys alone does not allow for certain transport capabilities to be encoded, such as Websocket.
 Currently, Waku v2 nodes running in a Browser only support websocket transport protocol.
-Hence, new ENR keys needs to be defined to allow for the encoding of transport protocol other than raw TCP.
+Hence, new ENR keys need to be defined to allow for the encoding of transport protocol other than raw TCP.

 ## Usage of Multiaddr Format Rationale